 What are some great ideas to celebrate Valentine’s Day differently?
 Unique and romantic alternatives

-The bouquet of flowers, candle-lit dinner followed by romantic cuddling in front of a fire getting old for Valentine’s Day?
-Here are some alternatives…
+Valentine’s Day is just around the corner once again and you may be thinking that the bouquet of flowers, candle-lit dinner followed by romantic cuddling in front of a fire may be getting old.
+But what alternatives are there?

-However, you can buck the box of chocolates, bouquet of flowers and expensive dinner out with some alternatives.
+Quite a few as it turns out.
 Some of which will set you back a paycheck or two but others can be done at practically no cost.
-Here’s a look at how to celebrate the Saint of Love’s Day with a new twist or in a positively novel way.
+Here’s a look at how to celebrate the Saint of Love’s day with a new twist or in a positively novel way.

 Do an activity together for Valentine’s Day